“I really had no idea what to expect,” he said.

 Beason, who had once been a cornerstone of the Panthers’ defense before injuries started getting in the way, took a career-low 63 defensive snaps, according to Pro Football Focus (subscription required) in three games that season.

-“In this business, injuries are like being late to work,” Beason said in the Giants-issued announcement to the media that confirmed his acquisition last fall.
+“In this business, injuries are like being late to work,” Beason said shortly after he was acquired by the Giants last fall.

 “It’s hard (missing so many games), but you understand that it’s a process and you have to go through it and then once you come to grasps with it that you know you can’t do anything about it.”